wmason1997/WM-Password-Generator/README.md

 The starter code to be refactored was from the Develop folder within the 02-Challenge folder within the 03-JavaScript folder within the UCSD-VIRT-FSF-PT-09-2023-U-LOLC GitLab repository.
 On GitLab, it says that user mvpache authored the repository.

 I have refactored the script.js file to give the deployed website the same functionality and similar prompts as the example from lecture given by Michael.
-I also had my password generator return the prompted password in both the window alert boxes and the placeholder location on the webpage.
+I also made the decision to have my password generator return the prompted password in both the window alert boxes and the placeholder location on the webpage.

 ## Credits ##